 Date Received Method Name Address Comment Response 10/10 Email Diane Gayer Oct.
-10, 2019 to: Ken Sikora, FHA and Wayne Davis, VAOT from: Diane Gayer I am responding to a request for comments on the Parkway that are due by today.
-I have been involved in the community conversations, as well as studied and reviewed the engineered designs as they've come out of the decades and current years.
+10, 2019 Please refer to the assessment of traffi to: Ken Sikora, FHA and Wayne Davis, VAOT from: Diane Gayer A one-way street p Street was evaluate way, socioeconomi for more informatio I am responding to a request for comments on the Parkway that are due by today. for more mornatio I have been involved in the community conversations, as well as studied and reviewed the engineered designs as they've come out of the decades and current years.
 I have led community-wide charrettes for the neighborhoods surrounding the Pine Street area (both 3-years ago and twenty-years ago) as an architect and regional planner.
 So here are my comments: There needs to be a new EIS study.
 The conditions that the engineering and landscape design are based on have dramatically changed.
 There are any traffic and environmental conditions that will be worse with this current plan.
+The Project achieved access from the version of the 1.
 Do NOT dead-end Pine Street at South Burlington.
-Make the connection to 189 a roundabout facility.
+Make the connection to 189 a roundabout facility. relief in the south 2.
 Continue the street network in the south end especially at Batchelder.
 A grid of street is much friendlier on a neighborhood than thoroughfares.
+Avenue and Flyn 3.
 Do NOT design the Parkway for high-speed clearances and then post it for low-speed travel.
 This does not work and is not proper engineering standards.
-Lind the Parkway at Flym Avenue.
-Do not extend it across Englesby Brook, just to dead-end it at Lakeside instead foreing a right-turn and difficulty for Lakeside Resident access.
+Champlain Parkwa serve as one more reassignment of th traffic volumes and 4.
+End the Parkway at Flynn Avenue.
+Do not extend it across Englesby Brook, just to dead-end it at Lakeside instead forcing a right-turn and difficulty for Lakeside Resident access. trame volumes and 5.
 Develop a coherent plan for King and Maple Streets before shoving more traffic through the intersections.
-Bublicly proposed (and used elswhere in Burlington as traffic-calming measures) is a one-way loog from Pine to Main and back again on South Champlain creating half the traffic in each direction as it flows thru.
-Impact of stormwater flow and sever line connectivity are still troublesome in this area and these are not heim addressed by the City as part of this project, to my knowledge.
-Which means that the project does not meet Livable City saturdark (which Burlington clamins) or Stormwater Management Permit c Please refer to the assessment of traff A one-way street Street was evaluat way, socioeconom for more informat At a regional leve the City of Burlin increase in daily Street, this change The Project ach neighborhood stree access from the Burlington CCD a congestion, and in relief in the sound disruption to loc Through traffic th Avenue and Flyn Champlain Parkw serve as one mo reassignment of the traffic volumes ar he corresponding traffic sections of this LS DSEIS for detailed flic operations, volumes, and safety.
+Publicly proposed (and used elsewhere in Burlington as traffic-calming measures) is a one-way loop from Pine to Main and back again on South Champlain creating half the traffic in each direction as it flows thru.
+6. Impact of stormwater flow and sewer line connectivity are still troublesome in this area and these are not being addressed by the City as part of this project, to my knowledge.
+Which means that the project does not meet Livable City standards (which Burlington claims) or Stormwater Management Permit conditions.
+This is a failure of the current plan and could be mitigated with a proper EIS.
+No doing so is legally actionable.
+7. Thinking to the future, the pattern of residential and industrial/business uses in the South End has changed over the last 20 years.
+The Parkway was not designed to address the new uses and street functionality needs that are building up within the area.
+The old concept was to get trucks and cars speedily into Burlington's center now it's a layering of increasing local traffic (including festivals), many fewer trucks headed for Burlington (down to 4%), and commuter traffic (both bike and car).
+Please take into account these and many other comments you receive.
+It is our money after all that you are spending.
+Thank you for your time, he corresponding traffic sections of this LS DSEIS for detailed flic operations, volumes, and safety.